chef/knife-openstack/README.md

     $ gem install chef

 This plugin currently depends on a patches waiting to be incorporated into Fog.
-You will need to use Fog 1.1.2 from here: https://github.com/mattray/fog and
+You will need to use Fog 1.1.2 from here: https://github.com/mattray/fog To install it, run:

+    $ git clone git@github.com:mattray/fog.git
+    $ cd fog
     $ gem build fog.gemspec
     $ gem install fog-1.1.2.gem